*

-Remember more than one 'descriptor' word can apply to a reaction, there is a 'keyword' list below, and if you would like a brief description for a type of reaction which is not on the list or comment/query please EMAIL me
+If you would like a brief description for a type of reaction which is not listed please EMAIL me

 • electrolysis apparatus to collect two gases, at cathode and anode (c) doc bWhen substances which are made of ions are dissolved in water, or melted, they can be broken down (decomposed) into simpler substances by passing an electric current through them.
 This process is called electrolysis.
 The electrical conducting solution or melt of ions is called the electrolyte.